fix8mt/uri/README.md

 # 4. API
 ## i.
 Class hierarchy
 The base class `basic_uri` performs the bulk of the work, holding a `std::string_view` of the source uri string.
-If you wish to manage the scope of the source uri yourself then this class is the most efficient way to do so.
+If you wish to manage the scope of the source uri yourself then this class is the most efficient way to use uri functionality.

 The derived class `uri` stores the source string and then builds a `basic_uri` using that string as its reference. `uri` derives from `basic_uri` and a private storage class
 `uri_storage`.
 The supplied string is moved or copied and stored by the object.
 If your application needs the uri to hold and persist the source uri, this class is suitable.